http4k/mcp-desktop/README.md

 ```

 2. Adjust the parameters as needed:
-    - Update the path to where you've installed the http4k-mcp-desktop binary
+    - Update the path to where you've installed the http4k-mcp-desktop binary.
+For brew users it's already on your path so just use `http4k-mcp-dekstop`
-    - Set the correct URL for your MCP server
+    - Set the correct URL and protocol options for your MCP server (see examples)
-    - Add any authentication options required (see examples below)
+    - Add any authentication options required (see examples)

 3. In the Claude Desktop application settings, specify the path to your `config.json` file.